isabella232/docs.devo.ps/source/manual/CLI.md

 experimental: true
 ---

-The CLI (Command Line Interface) lets you interact with devo. directly from your terminal.
+The Command Line Interface (CLI) lets you interact with devo. directly from your terminal.
 It allows you do everything that you can do through the Web UI: triggering tasks, monitoring the status of a server or listing your repositories.

 ## Installation